RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Mark.md

 <sup>10</sup> Immediately he entered into the boat with his disciples and came into the region of Dalmanutha.
 <sup>11</sup> The Pharisees came out and began to question him, seeking from him a sign from heaven and testing him.
-<sup>12</sup> He sighed deeply in his spirit and said, <sup>a</sup>seek a sign?
+<sup>12</sup> He sighed deeply in his spirit and said, “Why does this generation<sup>a</sup> seek a sign?
 Most certainly I tell you, no sign will be given to this generation.”

 <sup>13</sup> He left them, and again entering into the boat, departed to the other side.
 <sup>14</sup> They forgot to take bread; and they didn’t have more than one loaf in the boat with them.